zgibberish/libgpod-docker/README.md

 docker rm build_cont
 ```

 Example of running a Python script inside a libgpod environment container (see `test.py` and `Dockerfile` for more details).
-This is just something I quickly put together to quickly test stuff, so it might look a little janky.
+This is just something I quickly put together to test stuff, so it might look a little janky.

 ```shell
 docker build -t libgpod-runtime-py --target runtime-py .